 - Residential Services recognizes that transgender and intersex students may have particular needs for their on-campus living environment.
 Students are encouraged to contact the Housing Assignments Office to discuss possible options for best supporting their needs.

 - Special Housing Needs

-Students with special housing needs must submit a Request for Accommodated Housing form.
+Students with special housing needs must submit a Housing Accommodation Request Form.

-- Students with special housing needs because of a serious medical condition or disability should indicate this on the Housing Preferences Request form.
-Return the Housing Accommodation Request Form which includes the required documentation from the appropriate health care provider to the Office of Student Disabilities Services by May 2.
+- Students with special housing needs because of a serious medical condition or disability should indicate this on the Housing Preference Request Form.
+Return the Housing Accommodation Request Form, including the required documentation from the appropriate health care provider, to the Office of Student Disabilities Services by May 3.
 Utilizing the information provided, the Offices of Student Health and Student Disabilities Services will review and make accommodation decisions.
 Decisions will be communicated to the Housing Assignments Office and they will provide reasonable accommodation to meet your needs based on the availability of appropriate options.
 Please be aware that you may prefer options that are not required to meet your accommodation needs.
 Housing Assignments cannot guarantee your preferences will be met beyond those required for your approved need.
 For more information please contact the Office of Student Disabilities Services, Weingarten Learning Resources Center, 3702 Spruce Street, Suite 300, Philadelphia, PA 19104-6027, 215-573-9235 (voice), 215-746-6320 (TDD), 215-746-6326 (Fax).